-FRRME America provides life-saving humanitarian assistance to Internally Displaced Persons (IDPs) and refugees fleeing persecution and genocide by the so-called Islamic State.
+FRRME America provides life-saving humanitarian assistance to Internally Displaced Persons (IDPs) and refugees who have fled persecution and genocide.

 Working in nearly 20 settlement camps and elsewhere throughout the region, FRRME America maintains a small but dedicated team on the ground in Iraqi Kurdistan, providing food, clothing, shelter, medicine, blankets, heaters and other essentials to those who have fled violence and persecution.

-The Foundation, which is a registered charity in Jordan, similarly works with refugee families who have fled Iraq, providing food and clothing vouchers, rent assistance, heaters and heating oil and more in locations across the Middle East.
+The Foundation, which is a registered charity in Jordan, similarly works with refugee families who have fled Iraq and Syria, providing food and clothing, vouchers, rent assistance, heaters and heating oil and more in locations across the Middle East.

 FRRME America funds and operates a medical and dental clinic in Baghdad, Iraq.
 Located on the grounds of St. George’s Church, the clinic sees approximately 100 patients daily, providing free health care to people of all faiths.